shaliulab/idtrackerai/docs/source/index.rst

 - Improved data storage management.
 Use the parameter *DATA_POLICY* in the *local_settings.py* file to decide which files to save after the tracking.
 For example, this will prevent you from storing heavy unnecessary files if what you only need are the trajectories.
 - Improved validation and correction of trajectories with a new GUI based on `Python Video Annotator <https://pythonvideoannotator.readthedocs.io/en/master/modules/idtrackerai.html>`_.
 - Overall improvements in the internal structure of the code.
 Algorithm and GUI are now completely separated.
 The idtrackerai module and API are stored in the `idtrackerai repository <https://gitlab.com/polavieja_lab/idtrackerai>`_.
 The new `Pyforms based GUI has its how repository <https://gitlab.com/polavieja_lab/idtrackerai-app>`_.
-- The `old Kivy based GUI has its own repository <https://gitlab.com/polavieja_lab/idtrackerai-gui-kivy>`_.
-You can in download it and install it from the repository, however we did not upload it to PyPI.
-Although, we tried to make the new version compatible with the Kivy based GUI, this won't be supported in the future.
+- The `old Kivy-based GUI has its own repository <https://gitlab.com/polavieja_lab/idtrackerai-gui-kivy>`_.
+You can download it and install it from the repository.
+We made some changes in the code of the old GUI to make it compatible with the new idtracker.ai v3.
+However, the Kivy-based GUI won't be supported in the future.
 - Multiple bugs fixed.

 Contents